 — Kate Morton, The Secret Keeper, Pan Macmillan, p.4.

-In paragraph one, the only details we know about the character are those that can be externally observed – girl of sixteen, lying on the floor of a tree house in a garden, sucking on a sweet and sighing.
-Then, at the start of paragraph two, the narrative distance narrows and the narrator offers a glimpse into the girl’s thoughts.
-We can tell that the narrator is still in control here because of the filter word “supposed”.
-(Other filter words that remind us we’re being told something by a narrator rather than shown through a character’s eyes include felt, knew, noticed, realised, saw, thought and wondered.)
-By the last sentence, we’re inside the character’s head, accessing her thoughts in real time (and in her own voice, e.g. “Daddy”).
+In paragraph one, the only details we know about the character are those that can be externally observed – a girl of sixteen, lying on the floor of a tree house in a garden, sucking on a sweet and sighing.
+Then, at the start of paragraph two, the narrative distance narrows and we’re offered a glimpse into the girl’s thoughts.
+By the last sentence, we’re inside the girl’s head, accessing her thoughts in real time (and in her own voice, e.g. “Daddy”).

 Here’s another example, this time from Ambrose Parry’s The Way of All Flesh.
-Notice how we begin at level three on the narrative distance spectrum and end up at level five, where the character’s voice and direct thoughts take over:
+Notice how we begin roughly in the middle of the narrative distance scale, then the character’s voice takes over.

 “Raven wondered if the same individual witnessed Evie’s throes and left it behind in his hurry to escape the aftermath.
 If so, why didn’t he call for help?
 Possibly because to some, being found with a sick hoor was no better than being found with a dead one, so why draw attention to yourself?
 That was Edinburgh for you: public decorum and private sin, city of a thousand secret selves.

 Aye.
 Sometimes they didn’t even need to spill their seed for the vessel to be transformed.”

 — Ambrose Parry, The Way of All Flesh, Canongate Books, p.3.

 Which narrative distance to choose?